NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/Customization/RunSimulator.rst

    The device simulator UI loads in the browser.

 #.
-Create a new device for use with the simulator by generating a new device certificate.
+Create a new device for use with the simulator by generating a new device certificate:

    .. code-block:: bash